khalido/blog/content/post/PyConAu2018.md

 - join a LoRaWAN network by OTAA (over the air, same keys embedded in all devices) or ABP (unique keys)
 - frequencies for gateways and nodes have to be the same - something to be aware of when setting up devices

+**takeaway:** look at LoRo/PyCom if using wireless IOT away from wifi.

 ## Workplace Environment Sensing with Python

 > Have you often wondered where the quietest spot in the office is right now?
 In this talk, we explain how we built a real-time system that does just that using CircuitPython. [#](https://2018.pycon-au.org/talks/45376-workplace-environment-sensing-with-python/)